Now available: Digital atlas of traditional agricultural practices and food processing

-In June 2016 the Digital Atlas of Traditional Agricultural Practices and Food Processing will appear.
-This book will consist of three volumes with ca. 1,990 pages and more than 3,000 photographs.
-See here for the web page dedicated to this new atlas and the latest news or use the menu on the left.
+In June 2016 the Digital Atlas of Traditional Agricultural Practices and Food Processing has appeared.
+This book consists of three volumes with more than 1,900 pages, and thousands of photographs.

 The Digital Plant Atlas is an international project that makes a unique contribution to the identification of seeds, fruits, roots, tubers, bulbs, stem fragments, leaves, flowers, buds and resins.
 The plant parts are illustrated with high-quality colour photographs and accompanied by a scale and their scientific name.
 The local names in various languages are included in an index.